Old Coach Road, Wellington (1858)

 A true colonial road

 Land transport was difficult and costly in early colonial days.
-People walked, or if they were lucky, rode on bullock carts along beaches or the sort of narrow Māori tracks found in the Ōhariu Valley, north of Wellington.
+People walked, or if they were lucky, road on bullock carts along beaches or the sort of narrow Māori tracks found in the Ōhariu Valley, north of Wellington.
 The New Zealand Company had sold ‘country sections’ here in 1841 but few buyers rushed to take up their isolated purchases.
 The first ‘road’, steep and unformed for much of its length, followed an old Māori route.
 It offered little incentive to farm the steep, thickly forested slopes.

 Old Coach Road was better.
 The name, a piece of early 20th-century romanticism, misleads because the road was really too narrow (4.2 m wide) and steep for horse-drawn vehicles.
 Coaches almost certainly never ran along it.
 Despite opposition from settlers rated to pay for it, a strike, and technical difficulties, migrant labourers carved out the road between late 1856 and September 1858.
 They aligned it on as winding a route as possible to make it suitable for horses.
 Even so, most traffic would desert it eight years later when workmen completed a third road, the longer, wagon-friendly Ohariu Valley Road.